scikit-hep/awkward/docs-sphinx/ak.layout.RegularArray.rst

 If the ``content`` length is not an integer multiple of ``size``, then the length of the RegularArray is truncated to the largest integer multiple.

+An extra field ``zeros_length`` is ignored unless the ``size`` is zero.
+This sets the length of the RegularArray in only those cases, so that it is possible for an array to contain a non-zero number of zero-length lists with regular type.

 A multidimensional :doc:`ak.layout.NumpyArray` is equivalent to a one-dimensional :doc:`ak.layout.NumpyArray` nested within several RegularArrays, one for each dimension.
 However, RegularArrays can be used to make lists of any other type.